IMDEANetworksWNG/MultiLoc/README.md

 # MultiLoc.

 MultiLoc is a MutiBand Localization system that merges information from mmWave and sub-6GHz bands.
 MultiLoc is implemented on Commercial-off-the-shelf routers.
-MultiLoc is the first to achieve less than 17 cm median location error with off-the-shelf devices under their normal mode of operation.
+MultiLoc is the first system to achieve less than 17 cm median location error with off-the-shelf devices under their normal mode of operation.

 ## Table of content